Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 Charter the Path to Customer Success

-Once you fully understand your customer's experience with your business, you can delight them at every stage of their buying journey.
-Remember, many factors can affect this journey, including customer pain points, emotions, and your company's touchpoints and processes.
+Once you fully understand your customers’ experience with your business, you can delight them at every stage of their buying journey.
+Remember, many factors can affect this journey, including customer pain points, emotions, and your company’s touchpoints and processes.

-A customer journey map is the most effective way to visualize this information, whether you're optimizing the customer experience or exploring a new business opportunity to serve a customer's unrecognized needs.
+A customer journey map is the most effective way to visualize this information, whether optimizing the customer experience or exploring a new business opportunity to serve a customer’s unrecognized needs.

 Use the free templates in this article to start mapping the future of customer success at your business.